Puppet 6 Type System - Object Inheritance

 type MyThing = Struct[ 'reg_nbr' => String, 'manufacturer' => String]

-That is pretty much the same as the Car data type we defined earlier.
+data type we defined earlier.
 Here is what the differences are:

-• The struct value needs to be type checked every time it is given to a function as the underlying value is just a Hash - it does not know if it matches any particular structs at all.
+- The struct value needs to be type checked every time it is given to a function as the underlying value is just a Hash - it does not know if it matches any particular structs at all.

-• In contrast, an Object is “type checked” when it is created and therefore it is enough to to just check if something is a Car as that implies that the data types for all of its attributes have been checked and found to be ok.
+- In contrast, an Object is “type checked” when it is created and therefore it is enough to to just check if something is a

-• Objects support polymorphic behavior - i.e. you can define methods / functions that operate on objects such that different types of objects have different behavior.
+you have to repeat all of the “parent” struct definitions in a “child” struct.
+This become a chore and maintenance nightmare if there are many different data types with many common traits.
+(Some technologies that you may want to manage with Puppet has very rich configuration data for example). - Objects support polymorphic behavior - i.e. you can define methods / functions that operate on objects such that different types of objects have different behavior.
 While you can write functions that operate on structs of certain subtypes of Struct, you cannot select which one to call based on the kind of struct without having prior knowledge of all such structs and having them in a large case expression (or a bunch of if-then-else).
 More about this in a later blog post.

 Summary